kubernetes/kubernetes/docs/high-availability.md

 ```

 Next, set up the descriptions of the scheduler and controller manager pods on each node.
-by copying [kube-scheduler.manifest](high-availability/kube-scheduler.manifest) and [kube-controller-manager.manifest](high-availability/kube-controller-manager.manifest) into the ```/srv/kubernetes/```
+by copying [kube-scheduler.yaml](high-availability/kube-scheduler.yaml) and [kube-controller-manager.yaml](high-availability/kube-controller-manager.yaml) into the ```/srv/kubernetes/```
  directory.

 ### Running the podmaster
-Now that the configuration files are in place, copy the [podmaster.manifest](high-availability/podmaster.manifest) config file into ```/etc/kubernetes/manifests/```
+Now that the configuration files are in place, copy the [podmaster.yaml](high-availability/podmaster.yaml) config file into ```/etc/kubernetes/manifests/```

-As before, the kubelet on the node monitors this directory, and will start an instance of the podmaster using the pod specification provided in ```podmaster.manifest```.
+As before, the kubelet on the node monitors this directory, and will start an instance of the podmaster using the pod specification provided in ```podmaster.yaml```.

 Now you will have one instance of the scheduler process running on a single master node, and likewise one
 controller-manager process running on a single (possibly different) master node.
 If either of these processes fail,